Ultimate Guide Chapter Preview

 - Small Slates (5 games or less in daily sports): Nearly every time there is a short slate, we recommend using just 1 to 2 percent of your bankroll.
 There are tons of overlap in lineups due to the small player pool, causing success to be determined by just one or two players on your roster.
 This isn’t the best place to gain an edge.

-- Analyzing ownership projections and how they correlate/differ from your projections/rankings or our Occupy Model largely plays into your contest selection for a specific slate (more on this in our Contest Selection Guide).
+- Analyzing ownership projections and how they correlate/differ from your projections/rankings or our Occupy Model rankings largely plays into your contest selection for a specific slate (more on this in our Contest Selection section).

 - But depending on the type of player you are, you may come across situations where your ownership analysis means you should put a higher percentage of your bankroll in play.
 For example: If you’re a high-risk, high-reward player, and many of your top plays project to be lower-owned, you’ll have a greater edge in your leagues and GPPs.
 The higher the edge, the more of your bankroll that should be allocated.

-- Using a tiered approach in your rankings (both for DFS and season-long fantasy sports) is a smart way to draw the line in your comfort/confidence level amongst groups of players.
+- Using a tiered approach in your rankings (both for DFS and season-long fantasy sports) is a smart way to draw the line in your comfort/confidence level among groups of players.

 - Depending on how many top-tier plays you have at each position -- and how those plays correlate with projected ownership percentages -- you can figure out how many lineups you should create and how much of your bankroll you should expose.